STOP DATA BROKER ABUSE

 Data brokers have a staggering reach into the most private corners of our lives.
 Large data brokers possess detailed information on more than two-thirds of U.S. residents, tracking where we go, who we know, and what we do each day.
 Companies many of us have never heard of, like Acxiom and RELX, amass billions of personal records from thousands of different places and update them in real time.
 In the words of former Federal Trade Commissioner Edith Ramirez, today’s data brokers “often know as much—or even more—about us than our family and friends.”

 But there’s reason for hope.
 In March 2023, the Consumer Financial Protection Bureau (CFPB) launched an inquiry into the business practices of data brokers, with the goal of creating rules to protect consumers from data brokers’ practices.
-The CFPB is collecting information about how data brokers operate, the harms they cause, and whether they honor requests to access or delete a consumer’s personal information.
-To ensure the CFPB develops the strongest rules possible, they need to hear from you.
+The CFPB collected information about how data brokers operate, the harms they cause, and whether they honor requests to access or delete a consumer’s personal information.
+This opportunity is now closed but you can still take action by writing to data brokers to request your information and ask them to erase it!

-You can do even more to make a change and stop the abusive practices of data brokers.
+You can contribute to stopping the abusive practices of data brokers.

 Step 1